 Email is still the business communications tool of choice because:

 - Email is based on open standards.
-Other messaging services are based on proprietary standards which means they are supported only in the way the owners want them to be used.
+Other messaging services are based on proprietary standards.
+This means they are only supported in the way the owners want them to be used.
 Email works with any device because its method of communication is public.

-- Email servers are used as file servers.
-Many users store their files (as attachments) on email servers rather than in dedicated file servers housed in their offices or in the Cloud (eg DropBox). because email metadata (to, from, cc) and the email message itself can be used to find the files when needed.
+- People use mail servers as file servers.
+Many users store their files (as attachments) on email servers rather than in dedicated file servers housed in their offices or in the Cloud (eg DropBox).
+This is because the user can find the files when needed from the email metadata (to, from, cc) and the email message itself.

 - Email standards have been around a long time and are generally reliable.